miikanissi/miikanissi.com/content/posts/setting-local-odoo-server.md

 mkdir -p /opt/odoo/16/addons/
 ```

-You may now add any of your custom modules in this directory and once we boot up our
+You may now add any of your custom modules in this directory.
+Once we boot up our Odoo
-Odoo container they will be available to you inside the Odoo applications list.
+container, they will be available to you inside the Odoo applications list.

 ### Recap of the configuration